cesareuseche/my-blog-portfolio/content/articles/how-to-learn-typescript-a-beginners-guide.md

 TypeScript has become an essential tool for modern JavaScript development.
 By adding static types to JavaScript, it makes code more predictable, maintainable, and easier to debug.
 Whether you're a beginner or an experienced developer looking to enhance your workflow, learning TypeScript can significantly improve your development experience.

-Today, many frontend and backend applications rely on TypeScript, and for good reason.
+Today, many frontend applications rely on TypeScript, and for good reason.
 The ability to define types makes code more readable, easier to digest, and more maintainable, especially in collaborative environments.
 With TypeScript, teams can better understand each other's code, leading to fewer misunderstandings and bugs.

-TypeScript was specifically designed to help engineers catch mistakes early through a robust type system, making JavaScript development more efficient and reliable.
-By eliminating one of JavaScript’s biggest pain points, the runtime errors—TypeScript has become a game-changer for modern web development.
+By eliminating one of JavaScript’s biggest pain points runtime errors in TypeScript has become a game-changer for modern web development.
+It allows engineers to catch mistakes early through a robust type system, making JavaScript development more efficient and reliable.

 ## Why Learn TypeScript?